acad3mics/Open-Source-CyberSecurity-Masters-OSCSM-/README.md

 # Open-Source-CyberSecurity-Masters-OSCSM-
-Attempting to make studying cybersecurity completely open source and free to promote strong security hygiene.
+Attempting to make studying cybersecurity completely open source to promote strong security hygiene.

 Many sources across the internet teach some things about cybersecurity, but there isn't yet a hollistic free or open source guide where you can find out how to learn all the necessary skills needed to become relevant in today's world of cybersecurity.